 - Inability to sit still, may tap hands or feet

 - Has difficulty waiting in lines, or waiting for work associates to complete tasks

 - The symptoms of these behaviors often cause adults to miss important details or complete work tasks effectively.
 Adults can also suffer because you are not really able to control impulsive tendencies like talking too much, fidgeting, or not being able to stay still.

-A mental health care professional, such as a primary care provider, psychiatrist, or psychologist can help you to ascertain whether you qualify for the diagnosis of ADHD.
+A mental health care professional, such as a primary care provider, psychiatrist, or psychologist can help you ascertain whether you qualify for the diagnosis of ADHD.
 Some experts recommend that before diagnosing ADHD, a doctor or health care professional gather input from people who are involved in your life, like your family members or coworkers.
 If you are comfortable including them in your quest for better mental health, then their input might be valuable in determining the real severity and sort of your symptoms.

 Every individual is unique.
-It is important to discuss all of your symptoms honestly with you healthcare provider.
+It is important to discuss all of your symptoms honestly with your healthcare provider.
 Be aware that attention problems may also be the result of trauma, substance use, mania, anxiety or other learning disorders.
 In some cases, physical illnesses like thyroid disease may cause these symptoms.
 Substance use disorder and abuse of stimulant drugs in particular can cause ADHD symptoms.
-No matter what the cause, inpatient treatment is a very effective way to uncover and understand all symptoms so that you may live a life with less distraction.
+No matter what the cause, inpatient treatment is a very effective way to uncover and understand all symptoms so that you can live a life with less distraction.

 1 “Diagnostic and statistical manual of mental disorders.”
 American Psychiatric Association.
 2013.
 DSM-5.
 Washington, D.C.
 Accessed 2 July 2017.